 L'originality pays, too much originality kills.
 If you deviate too much from the standard way of applying for a job, you'll have to do so little so that your reader doesn't seem lost and stop reading your letter too soon.
 This means you need to respect a minimum of formalism, without sticking to the first sample letter you find on the web.
 Write a letter that reflects your personality, not someone else's!

 The length of a cover letter

 Put yourself in the recruiter's shoes.
 If he's likely to receive thousands of applications for the same position, any document you provide that isn't up to standard will appeal to him.
 Either you make your cover letter too short, and he'll judge your motivation by the effort you put into writing it, or you make it too long, and you'll quickly be perceived as someone who could drown in detail, but above all incapable of getting to the point.
 Between these two pitfalls, there's still room for a document that's little more than a page long.

-One page is a long time to fill when you think you have nothing to say, but it's also a very short time when you have several years of experience and find them relevant enough not to know which ones to highlight.
+One page is a long time to fill when you think you've got nothing to say, but it's also a very short time when you've got several years of experience, and find them relevant enough that you don't know which ones to put forward.

 There are also situations where you'll need to go beyond the ordinary, but let's focus on the general framework.
 The type of cover letter you write will largely depend on your job objective.